saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 * The "submit" method will submit a form

 :::caution
-The "submit" method does not simulate how a user would submit the form, so it is recommended to click the **Submit** button instead.
+The "submit" method does not accurately simulate how a user would submit the form, so it is recommended to click the **Submit** button instead.
 :::

 The following example automates a user login by sending keys to the username and password text fields, and clicking the **Submit** button:

 <Tabs
-  defaultValue="JavaScript"
+  groupId="lang-ex"
+  defaultValue="Java"
   values={[
     {label: 'Java', value: 'Java'},
-    {label: 'JavaScript', value: 'JavaScript'},
     {label: 'Python', value: 'Python'},
     {label: 'Ruby', value: 'Ruby'},
     {label: 'C#', value: 'C#'},